Laura Marciano

 Full biography

-• Laura Marciano is a Research Associate at the Harvard T.H.
-Chan School of Public Health (Boston, MA, USA), in the Department of Social and Behavioral Sciences, Lee Kum Sheung Center for Health and Happiness.
+- Dr. Marciano spent almost four years as a Postdoc and Research Associate at the Harvard Chan T.H.
+School of Public Health (Boston, MA, USA), Department of Social and Behavioral Science, Lee Kum Sheung Center for Health and Happiness.

-• She is the Principal Investigator of research projects on digital media and well-being.
-In particular, the HappyB project was funded by the Swiss National Science Foundation (SNSF) and HappyB2.0 by the National Institute of Health (NIH, USA).
-The projects aim to study the longitudinal link between smartphone use, social media, and well-being in teens, using cutting-edge research methods like trace data, ecological momentary assessments (EMAs), screenshot donation and a digital biomarker.
+- She is the Principal Investigator of research projects on digital media and well-being.
+In particular, the HappyB project has been funded by the Swiss National Science Foundation (SNSF, Switzerland) and HappyB2.0 by the National Institute of Health (NIH, USA).
+The projects aim to study the longitudinal link between smartphone use, social media, and teen well-being, using cutting-edge research methods like trace data, Ecological Momentary Assessments (EMAs), screenshot donation, and a digital biomarker.
+Also, she is co-PI on the multi—sites Health&Happiness project involving smartphones and wearables (Garmin data) to study well-being.